-- 1 Perform one of the following actions:

-- Press and hold the Data Feature button or the preprogrammed TMS Feature button to access the Inbox. - • or ▶ to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. ▲ or ← to Inbox and press the Menu Select button below Sel.
+- 1 Perform one of the following actions: - Press the Data Feature button or the preprogrammed TMS Feature button to access the TMS feature screen. ▲ or ➤ to Inbox and press the Menu Select button below Sel. - Press and hold the Data Feature button or the preprogrammed TMS Feature button to access the Inbox.